Updated January 26, 2018

 I want to show you what games are available on OpenBSD or playable on game engines and emulators that run on OpenBSD.
 Specifics about how to run them are best left to the manuals, FAQs, and other documentation which I try to link to or show where to find them.

 OpenBSD is an operating system like Microsoft Windows, MacOS, or Android.
 The best explanations on what OpenBSD is, what you can do with it, and how does it work come from the OpenBSD FAQ and Wikipedia.
 If you don't plan on using OpenBSD read the Wikipedia entry and some of the OpenBSD FAQ.
 If you use or plan to use OpenBSD read the manuals, OpenBSD FAQ, mailing lists, and other documentation.

 Many of the links are about old games because most of what OpenBSD can run and emulate are old games.
 Old can also mean classic, best ever made, and great genres that are no longer commercially produced.

 The demos here are about the demoscene, not the limited versions of commercial games.

 OpenBSD has exclusive games?
 Yes it does, except for ports.
-The OpenBSD ports system is only used in OpenBSD which is different from some operating systems which share a software respository.
+The OpenBSD ports system is only used in OpenBSD which is different from some operating systems which share a software repository.
 The ports repository has OpenBSD specific patches mostly for compatibility, but the games are available for other operating systems.